Ru

 Key technical improvements:

-- Header Compression (HPACK): reduces data redundancy and speeds up data exchange.
+• Header Compression (HPACK): reduces data redundancy and speeds up the exchange of information between the client and server.

 In addition to improving performance, HTTP/2 improves site security by mandating the use of TLS in most browsers, modern cryptographic algorithms, and protecting against a number of attacks relevant to HTTP/1.1.